chcly/MockVM/Codes.md

 ### str R0, [SP, V|R1]

-Stores R0 on the stack at the supplied offset found in V or R1.
++ Stores R0 on the stack at the supplied offset found in V or R1.
-If V is used, then the maximum value is truncated at 255.

 ```asm
     stp sp, 8